Abhishek-karmakar/AI-deep-convolutional-q-learning/README.md

 Now we will make the Body of the class which will move the player based on the mind created earlier.
 We will use Softmax function from PyTorch

+	The output functions of the brain will be given as the input to the body.

+	It will use the softmax functions.

+	There are 7 possible actions.
+Hence there is a distribution of 7 probablilities

+	We can use the T (temperature) parameter to configure the actions.
+The higher the T, the lower the actions.